Port of San Diego Big Bay Boom!

 Fee: $15 per vehicle

-Off the beaten path at the northern boundary of San Diego County, this hike's wild, untrammeled character compensates for its remoteness.
-Nearby Camp Pendleton's presence has prevented development along this stretch of coastline, and a walk along the beach beneath beautifully carved sandstone cliffs allows you to envision what the San Diego Coast looked like prior to the arrival of European settlers.
+Off the beaten path at the northern boundary of San Diego County, this beach hike's wild, untrammeled character compensates for its remoteness.
+Nearby Camp Pendleton's presence has prevented development along this stretch of coastline, and a walk along this San Diego beach beneath beautifully carved sandstone cliffs allows you to envision what the San Diego coast looked like before the arrival of European settlers.
+This San Diego beach hike is a easy walk and full of ocean views.

 Coastal San Diego often experiences dense morning and evening cloud cover from late spring to early fall.
 This phenomena, commonly called the "marine layer," often takes visitors expecting sunny summer days by surprise.
 If you're concerned about "May Gray" or "June Gloom" ruining your day, don't worry!
 The clouds will likely burn off by noon.